 Bill payment services, such as Plastiq, allow you to use your credit card to pay bills that normally do not allow payment via credit card.
 Plastiq allows you to use a credit card to pay student loans, rent, car payments, mortgage payments (Mastercard only), and many others.
 Plastiq charges a 2.9% fee.
 In the past, they occasionally had specials that bring the fee down as low as 1.0%.
 Visa and Mastercard have few restrictions on Plastiq (Visa typically does not allow mortgage payments).
-Amex only allows payments for government, some utilities, education, residential rent, and club fees and memberships.
+Unfortunately, Plastiq no longer accepts Amex cards as of February 10, 2023.

 If you’ve never used Plastiq, sign up with our referral code: 572916.
 You receive $1,000 of fee-free payments!

 You can pay your federal taxes online for a small fee.
 Three official websites accept credit cards for your federal tax bill:

 - www.payusatax.com accepts Amex, Discover, Mastercard, and Visa for a fee of 1.85%.